 - A degree from certain institutions might be more recognizable.

 Also, some people simply prefer the setup of a traditional classroom because it is familiar.
-Everyone learns a bit differently.
+Similarly, even today not everyone has easy access to the internet and technology.
+And finally, everyone learns a bit differently.
 Those who are auditory learners may do better in a classroom setting listening to a professor lecture.
 If you are a kinetic learner, taking an in-person course with a lab or workshop might help you learn more efficiently.

 - You won’t be limited to classes offered in your area.
 Instead, you can take classes from almost any university around the world, online courses on almost any topic, and even technical industries may have in-depth online resources.